marcelo-alvarez/datasci211/TIPS.md

 Development tips for GPU computing coursework on Marlowe.

-## Monitoring a Funning Slurm Job with srun
+## Monitoring a Running Slurm Job with srun

 You can log on to any node running your Slurm job to monitor it, e.g.:
 ```bash